Yupeek/booleano/README.rst

 it can be hard for us to work on it. the best way to have it fixed, it's to write a Pull Request with passing tests, and we will merge it if it's a good piece of code.

-see `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ to know how work with ease on this project.
+see CONTRIBUTING.rst to know how work with ease on this project.

 Credit